mrkaleArduinoLib/gbj_twowire/README.md

 # gbjTwoWire
-The library embraces and provides common methods used at every application working with sensor on `two-wire` (also known as <abbr title='Inter-Integrated Circuit'>I2C</abbr>) bus.
+The library embraces and provides common methods used at every application working with sensors on `two-wire` (also known as <abbr title='Inter-Integrated Circuit'>I2C</abbr>) bus.

 * Library specifies (inherits from) the system `TwoWire` library from the file `Wire.h`.
 * The class from the library is not intended to be used directly in a sketch, just as a parent class for specific sensor libraries.